loader

 About Mixed Veg Curry

-Restaurant based Mixed Veg Curry
+Restaurant-based Mixed Veg Curry

-Indian restaurants serve many different varieties of vegetarian vegetable dishes like Mix veg kofta where vegetable dumplings are cooked and simmered in onion-tomato gravy.
-Pav Bhaji is a tangy spicy mixture of nutritious seasonal vegetables served with bread or Pav.
-Certain mix- veg dishes are widely prepared during the festive season without adding onion and garlic, that are served as a part of the pooja or vrat thali like the Annakoot sabzi prepared on Diwali and Navratan sabzi, made in the north- India with veggies, nuts and dry fruits as a religious offering.
+Certain mix-veg dishes are widely prepared during the festive season without adding onion and garlic, and served as part of the pooja or vrat thali, as the Annakoot sabzi prepared on Diwali and the Navratan sabzi, made in north India with veggies, nuts and dry fruits, as a religious offering.

 Homemade Mixed Veg Curry